Featured Species: Black-capped Chickadee

 - Walleye and Northern Pike are clustering near their spawning areas, Walleye in 8-10 m of water near rocky areas exposed to either current or wave action in lakes or rivers, and Northern Pike in lake shallows near beaver lodges, creek mouths and grass beds.

 - The good news is the Monarchs are stirring, getting ready to start their Journey North.
-The bad news is that winter population numbers are down 26% from last year.
-They are at their lowest point since 2014, and fit a long-term trend towards lower numbers.
+The bad news is that winter population numbers may be down even further from last year’s count.
+They would be at their lowest point since 2014, and fit a long-term trend towards lower numbers.
+While we wait for final numbers from Mexico, counts from western populations in California and the Norther Baja are much higher than the previous several years, even allowing for an increase in monitoring sites.
+Some Monarchs also overwinter in the SE United States.
 Think about how you might protect and encourage Monarchs in the coming seasons.

 - Leo will dominate the evening Spring sky in the southeast to south, taking the place of Orion, who is preparing to drop below the horizon to the west.
 Leo actually looks a bit like a lion, with the ‘sickle” to the right forming the lion’s head.
 The two stars in the ladle of the Big Dipper closest to the handle can be used as a guide to Regulus, the brightest star in Leo, while the arc of the handle leads you to Arcturus.